kaizen-ai/kaizenflow/README.md

   ```

 3. **Environment Setup**:
-- Copy the `GITHUB_PAT=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` file to `.env` and modify it according to your local environment settings.
+- Copy the `GITHUB_PAT=ghp_XXXXXXXXXXXXXXXXXXXXXXX` file to `.env` and modify it according to your local environment settings.

 4. **Running the Application**:
 - To start the application:
   ```
   docker-compose up
   ```
-- Access the application via `localhost:PORT` where `PORT` is the port specified in your Docker or environment settings.
+- Access the application via `localhost:8888`.

 ### Additional Configuration